 Identify Sad People in the Bible

-Edited by Mian Sheilette Ong, Lynn, Eng, Anonymous and 5 others
+Edited by Mian Sheilette Ong, Lynn, Eng, Alma and 4 others

 For thousands of years, man has been plagued by depression.
 It's described as a state of being apathetic or sad, combined with other symptoms.
 Depression can last a few weeks, or go on indefinitely, if left untreated.
 Depression affects every area of a person's life, from daily routines, to loss of interest in socializing, activities, hobbies, to the inability to function in the workplace to the inability to even get out of bed.
 Worse than the sufferer staying in bed all day, in the dark, sometimes weeping for hours, is depression can lead to suicide.
 Medical or mental health books are not the only references for depression.
 Depression was evident even during the Biblical times.
 The Bible's depressed characters are strong proof that depression has probably always existed as one of man's most difficult hurdles.